 But when the list of customer problems runs in hundreds or thousands; how do you organize and prioritize customer issues?

-What Is the Definition of a Support Ticket?
+What is a Support Ticket?

 A support ticket documents all support communications between a customer and a customer service team.
 Tickets can contain valuable information such as the nature of the issue, its source, date, time, and other relevant customer information.